ArkajyotiSaha/BRISC/README.md

 The code of package "liblbfgs (Naoaki Okazaki)" are also available here for user convenience.
 Some code snippets are borrowed from R package "spNNGP (Andrew Finley et al.)".
 The code for approximate MMD ordering is borrowed from https://github.com/joeguinness/gp_reorder after minor modifications.
 The code for configure.ac is borrowed from https://github.com/cran/ARTP2/blob/master/configure.ac with minor adaptations.
 The code for covariance models other than exponential model are in beta testing stage.

+## Citation
+Please cite the following paper when you use BRISC

+Saha, A., & Datta, A. (2018).
+BRISC: bootstrap for rapid inference on spatial covariances.
+Stat, e184.

 ## References:
 1. Vecchia, A. V. (1988).
 Estimation and model identification for continuous spatial processes.
 Journal of the Royal Statistical Society.
 Series B (Methodological), 297-312.